reidmorrison/net_tcp_client/README.md

   connect_retry_interval: 0.1,
   connect_retry_count:    5
 ) do |client|
-  # If the connection is lost, create a new one and retry the send
+  # If the connection is lost, create a new one and retry the write
   client.retry_on_connection_failure do
-    client.send('How many users available?')
+    client.write('How many users available?')
     response = client.read(20)
     puts "Received: #{response}"
   end
 end
 ~~~

-If the connection is lost during either the `send` or the `read` above the
+If the connection is lost during either the `write` or the `read` above the
 entire block will be re-tried once the connection has been re-stablished.

 ## Callbacks